 Should you decide to use the bottle in your own pantry, an easy option is chili, where a touch of hickory flavor is very welcome.
 It's also good used sparingly in brisket or pulled pork, or in a bean stew or soup.
 As you might imagine it's a slow cooker's best friend, adding a dimension of flavor to those dishes that the slow cooker itself simply cannot provide.
 It can be added to brines and marinades to offer a light smoky flavor, or brushed directly on to burgers or sandwich meats.
-Serious Eats's own Kerry Saretsky featured it on The Secret Ingredient a few years back.

 Store your liquid smoke tightly sealed in its original dark glass bottle in a cool, dark place and it should keep its flavor and aroma almost indefinitely.
 Whenever using it, remember that moderation is key.
 Too much will quickly overpower your dish and add that unwanted acrid chemical flavor.